 Organic wool is naturally fire retardant so there’s no need to use any chemicals to the decrease flammability of this sleep pillow.
 With Holy Lamb Organics you can be sure you’re getting a 100% natural pillow for better sleep quality.

-Magnolia Organic Kapok Pillow has got GOTS certified cotton cover and fluffy, soft GOTS certified kapok inside.
-The casing is extremely dense, which protects the kapok filling and helps you avoid using plastic-lined pillow protectors.
+Magnolia Organic Kapok Pillow has got organic materials, namely GOTS certified cotton cover and fluffy, soft GOTS certified kapok inside.
+The casing is extremely dense, which protects the kapok filling and helps you avoid using plastic-lined pillow protectors, always go for GOTS-certified pillow protectors.
 This eco-friendly pillow comes in four sizes: toddler, standard, queen and king.

-The downside of this pillow is that it shouldn’t be machine washed, the manufacturer recommends only spot cleaning to avoid the kapok filling from clumping.
-Another option is to remove the filling and wash only the casing, and then placing the filling bach in the case.
+The downside of this organic pillow is that it shouldn’t be machine washed, the manufacturer recommends only spot cleaning to avoid the kapok filling from clumping.
+Another option is to remove the filling and wash only the casing, and then placing the filling back in the case.

 Magnolia Organics Buckwheat Pillow is GOTS certified, so you can be sure that it’s made from natural materials that have been grown sustainably and ethically, without using any toxic substances.
 Buckwheat is an incredibly breathable and supportive material and it’s a good choice for people who sleep hot.
-This US-made pillow has got a dense and soft organic cotton case.
-The pillow comes in three sizes: Standard: 20″x 26″, queen: 20″x 30″, and king: 20″x 36″ and the depth is approximately 4″.
+This US-made pillow has got a dense and soft organic cotton cover.
+This eco-friendly pillow comes in three sizes: Standard: 20″x 26″, queen: 20″x 30″, and king: 20″x 36″ and the depth is approximately 4″.

 Organic down pillows tend to be very comfortable, firmer than wool or kapok pillows and retain their shape for a long time.
 They are light and easy to fluff, which you should do regularly.
 The only downside is that down pillows may trigger allergies, so if you’re allergic to down it’s best to try latex of kapok pillows instead.